 Some great credit cards offering an introductory 0% APR period include:

 Not only does the CardName discontinued offer an introductory 0% APR period of 15 months on purchases and balance transfers (then, RegAPR; See Rates and Fees), cardholders can also earn 3% cash back at on U.S. online retail purchases (up to $6,000 spent annually, then 1%) — a nice incentive for those shopping for décor or appliances, or even wedding attire.
-New cardholders are also eligible for up to a $250 welcome bonus.
-Earn 20% back as a statement credit on purchases when you use your new card to check out with PayPal at merchants in the first six months of card membership, up to $150 back.
-Plus, earn $100 back as a statement credit after you spend $2,000 in purchases on your new card in the same timeframe.
+New cardholders can also earn a $200 statement credit once spending $2,000 in purchases on the card within the first six months.
 On an ongoing basis, earn 3% cash back at U.S. supermarkets and U.S. gas stations (on up to $6,000 spent in each category annually, after that, 1%) and 1% cash back on other purchases.
 American Express is a CardRatings advertiser.

 Though you won’t earn any ongoing rewards, for a long introductory period on balance transfers, the CardName is a great option.
-This card offers a 0% introductory APR for 21 months on new balance transfers — among the longest APRs we know of.
+This card offers a 0% introductory APR for 21 months on new balance transfers (must be made within four months of account opening) — among the longest APRs we know of.
 Once the introductory period expires, regular RegAPR APR will apply.Citi is a CardRatings advertiser.
 BalanceTransferFees

 Recovering deposits if wedding plans are postponed or canceled